Graicc/AHK-scripts/README.md

 # AHK-scripts
-A collection of the AHK scripts that I use
+A collection of the AHK scripts that I use.
+Feel free use these

+Licensed under the MIT License.